glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 Fortunately, both of those issues can be worked around, but the [documentation](https://docs.aws.amazon.com/eks/latest/best-practices/load-balancing.html#_availability_and_pod_lifecycle) is a little nebulous about how everything works in detail.

-## Testing
+## Testing Zero downtime deployments

 In what follows, I will describe several solutions to the issues outlined above, all of which are necessary to solve one part of the general problem.
 If you follow along, implementing these solutions for your own application, I suggest testing your changes after each iteration using [`siege`](https://github.com/JoeDog/siege).
-Siege is an HTTP load testing utility that is perfect for our use-case because it lets you define how many requests it sends to your server, shows you the status code of each request and prints a nice summary at the end.
+Siege is an HTTP load testing utility that is perfect for our use-case.
+It lets you define how many requests it sends to your server, shows you the status code of each request and prints a nice summary at the end.
 It can be invoked like `siege -c 2 https://your-application.example.com`, where `-c 2` tells it to perform 2 requests in parallel.

-## Solution
+## How we archived Zero downtime deployments in three parts

-### Part 1: Pod Readiness Gate
+### Part 1: Using Pod Readiness Gate on AWS EKS

 The first issue (pods being cycled too quickly by Kubernetes) has, arguably, the easiest solution.
 Kubernetes supports adding extra pod status conditions by the use of [Pod Readiness Gates](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate).
 These readiness gates are considered for workload availability in addition to the container probes built-in to Kubernetes.
 For a `Deployment` this has the effect that during a `RollingUpdate` rollout the Deployment controller will not scale down the old `ReplicaSet` any further until the new Pod has a readiness gate indicating that it is "ready".
 The AWS Load Balancer Controller [supports](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/deploy/pod_readiness_gate/) adding readiness gates to relevant pods to indicate the load balancer health check status.
-This can be enabled by simply labelling the `Namespace` where the pods are situated with `elbv2.k8s.aws/pod-readiness-gate-inject=enabled`.
+This can be enabled by simply labeling the `Namespace` where the pods are situated with `elbv2.k8s.aws/pod-readiness-gate-inject=enabled`.
-If you do this, you will notice that Kubernetes will wait for a while before starting to terminate the next pod.
+If you do this, you will notice that Kubernetes will wait for a while before starting to terminate the next pod as it waits for the first one to become ready.
 To show readiness gates using `kubectl` you can use `kubectl get pods -o wide`.

-### Part 2: Graceful Shutdown
+### Part 2: Graceful Application Shutdown in Go

 This part does not directly relate to one of the issues above, and it is relevant not only to the AWS ecosystem.
-In order to minimize downtime, your web server must not terminate immediately when instructed to do so by the operating system.
+To minimize downtime, your web server must not terminate immediately when instructed to do so by the operating system.
 The solution described here applies to applications written in Go, using the standard library `http` module for serving and listening.
 Take a look at the following example web application: